markokajzer/discord-soundbot/README.md

 ### Ignoring users

 Users can be ignore from using **any** command by the `!ignore <user>` command while specifying their respective ID.
 The user will be mentioned by the bot in the channel of the message.
+Use `!unignore <user>` to allow the user to interact with the bot again.

+### Setting an avatar

+Use `!avatar` and attach an image to set the bot's avatar.
+You can remove the avatar to go back to the default by using the optional `remove` parameter as in `!avatar remove`.

 ### Restricted commands

-The commands `!rename`, `!remove`, `!ignore` and `!unignore` are restricted and can only be accessed by Administrators.
+The commands `!rename`, `!remove`, `!ignore`, `!unignore` and `!avatar` are restricted and can only be accessed by Administrators.

 ## Configuration